tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/产品简介/产品概述/弹性容器服务 EKS_intl_en.md

 ## Additional Services
 - Storage: To use a cloud disk or file storage as the persistent storage of a container, you can use [CBS](https://intl.cloud.tencent.com/product/cbs) or [CFS](https://intl.cloud.tencent.com/product/cfs).
 - Network:
- - To create and manage your private network, for example, to create a VPC instance and a subnet, establish a peering connection, use the NAT Gateway, configure a route table, or configure a security policy, refer to the [VPC documentation](https://intl.cloud.tencent.com/product/vpc).
+ - To create and manage your private network, including to create a VPC instance and a subnet, establish a peering connection, use the NAT Gateway, configure a route table, or configure a security policy, please refer to the [VPC documentation](https://intl.cloud.tencent.com/product/vpc).
  - To manage service access configurations for private and public network traffic, you can use [CLB](https://intl.cloud.tencent.com/product/clb).
 - APIs: To gain access to Tencent Cloud products and services by calling Tencent Cloud APIs, refer to the [Tencent Cloud API documentation](https://intl.cloud.tencent.com/document/api).